fractaledmind/fractaled_mind/source/posts/articles/a-simple-tree-building-algorithm.html.md

 end
 ~~~

 This now at least ensures that if I visit a parent node _after_ I have visited one of its children, the parent's `children` array will still be intact.
 It does not, however, ensure that the `children` array is properly updated.
 Recall that in our test data node 1 has two children (2 and 3).
 This code will _never_ give us a reference node with more than one item in the `children` array.
 Moreover, it doesn't help us, when I visit a parent node first and one of its children later, to ensure that the reference to the parent node is updated while processing the child node to have that child node in its `children` array.
+What we need is to treat the parent node as intelligently as the current node on each processing cycle:

 ~~~ruby
 tree = {}
 nodes.each do |node|